NREL/WaterTAP3/watertap3/docs/source/financials.rst

 * As a function of volumetric or mass flow only:

     * e.g. Basic units

 |
 * As function volumetric or mass flow and at least one other design criteria, such as chemical additions in which a dose is a required parameter:

     * e.g. chemical additions

 |
 * Based on physical performance/attributes of unit model, such as water recovery or constituent
   removal:

     * e.g. UV/AOP

 |
-* Multiple cost elements summed to calculate the TIC based on physical performance/attributes of unit model, such as pump and membrane costs for RO based on feed and osmotic pressures or evaporation pond costs that are based on evaporation rates, water recovery, and other design criteria:
+* Multiple cost elements summed to calculate the TIC based on physical performance/attributes of unit model, such as pump and membrane costs for RO based on feed and osmotic pressures or evaporation pond costs that are based on evaporation rates, water recovery, and other design
+  criteria:

     * e.g. Reverse osmosis

 |
-Depending on the costs assumed to be included in the TIC calculation, some units may require additional cost multipliers to adjust and fully represent the TIC.
-For these units, the TIC (unadjusted – as calculated by one of the four methods above) is multiplied by the Equipment Installation Factor with a default value of 3.4 based on the published values between 2.5 and 6.7 or the Indirect Cost Factor with a default value of 1.65 based on published values between 1.2 and 1.7.
-After inclusion of either of these factors (if necessary), TIC is assumed to include indirect costs associated with constructing the process such as engineering costs, construction expenses, legal expenses, contractor fees, and contingencies and is considered the **unadjusted Fixed Capital Investment (FCI)**:
+Depending on the costs assumed to be included in the unit’s capital cost calculation (one of the four methods described above), some units may require additional cost multipliers to fully represent the TIC.
+For these units, the calculated capital cost is multiplied by either the **Equipment Installation Factor (EIF)** or the **Indirect Cost Factor (ICF)**.
+The EIF and ICF have default values of 3.4 (typical value range: 2.5-6.7) and 1.65 (typical value range: 1.2-1.7), respectively.
+After inclusion of either of these factors (if necessary), TIC is assumed to include indirect costs associated with constructing the process such as engineering costs, construction expenses, legal expenses, contractor fees, and contingencies.
+This is the **unadjusted Fixed Capital Investment**:

     .. math::

-        FCI_{unadj} = 3.4 TIC
+        FCI_{unadj} = (EIF) TIC
 |

 Or:
     .. math::

-        FCI_{unadj} = 1.65 TIC
+        FCI_{unadj} = (ICF) TIC
 |
 Then TIC is adjusted by the Capital Cost Index Factor (defined above) to get the
 FCI: